Mercury (automobile): Logo

 The first logo of the Mercury brand was its namesake, the Roman god Mercury.
 Towards the early years of the brand, Mercury used its Roman namesake in a silhouette profile (with signature bowl hat with wings, as shown in the image).
 This logo was briefly revived for 2003–2004, used in the alloy wheel centers of the Mercury Marauder.

 In the mid-1950s, Mercury introduced "The Big M", the namesake letter with horizontal extensions at its bottom; at the time, Mercury was a prime sponsor of The Ed Sullivan Show.
 After 1959, the "Big M" was replaced by a crest emblem.
 In various forms, Mercury would use a crest emblem on its vehicles through the end of the 1980s.
 While upper-trim models (such as the Grand Monarch Ghia or Marquis) would feature a crest on the hood or grille, lower-trim models (such as the Monterey or Montego) featured a crest in places such as the wheels.
 For a time, the Marquis (later Grand Marquis) used a modified version of the Lincoln star emblem.

 Following the 1967 introduction of the Mercury Cougar, the branding of Mercury vehicles changed; similar to the Ford Mustang pony emblem, the Cougar adopted its own "prowling cat" logo.
 During the 1970s, the Cougar became the most popular Mercury vehicle, with a "Sign of the Cat" advertising campaign launched by the division; commercials for all Mercury vehicles during this era ended with a shot of a growling cougar seated atop a Lincoln-Mercury sign (like the then-current outdoor signage at the dealerships, which also featured the Ford "blue oval" logo) and the voiceover announcer intoning "at the sign of the cat".
+From 1976 to 1978, Mercury used an adaptation of the Dixieland jazz standard "Tiger Rag" as a commercial jingle for the Bobcat, its badge-engineered version of the Ford Pinto.
 For 1977, the Cougar logo was revised from a "prowling cat" to a "cat-head" emblem, later adapted by the Mercury Lynx, Mercury LN7 and the Mercury Capri.

 In 1984, Mercury introduced what would become its final brand emblem (pictured in the article information box).
 Centered in the grille, the silver Mercury emblem is a set of three stacked obtuse angles (also in silver).
 Introduced with the Mercury Topaz, the emblem was adopted by the Lynx and Sable, with the Grand Marquis/Colony Park adopting it in 1988 (on hood ornaments and wheels).
 In 1999, the emblem saw a minor revision, with the word "Mercury" added to the top half of the emblem.
 The emblem became the final design featured for a hood ornament of an American-brand automobile, offered as an option for the Grand Marquis for 2005 (for a single year).